 - January 15 of next year (from September 1 – Dec.
 31)

-As you can see, you need help from both a lawyer and accountant when taking care of single member LLC taxes.
+As you can see, you need help from both a lawyer and an accountant when taking care of single member LLC taxes.
 Make sure you are cognizant of the deadlines and meet federal regulations to ensure compliance.

-Why Is a Single member LLC Considered a Disregarded Entity?
+Why Is a Single-member LLC Considered a Disregarded Entity?

 Therefore, a single member LLC is not federally taxed on income.
-Instead, the business owner reports the business’s gains or losses on Schedule C of his or her personal tax return.
+Instead, the business owner reports the business’s gains or losses on Schedule C of his or her tax return.